strudelbots/strudel-public/README.md

 ### Create Strudel Add-Logs  Action in Your Github Repository
 1. Create a new file in the `.github/workflows` directory with the name `run_strudel_for_logs.yml`
-2. Copy the following code into the file:
+2. CCopy the following code into the file:

 ```
 name: run strudel-for-logs
 on: